 Network Manager⚓️

-class is the core component of the Omni Networking library for Unity.
+The NetworkManager class is the core component of the Omni Networking library for Unity.
 It provides a framework for managing network operations, including client-server communication, synchronization, and data transmission.

-class is responsible for handling the initialization, configuration, and management of the network environment.
+The NetworkManager class is responsible for handling the initialization, configuration, and management of the network environment.
 It acts as a central hub for network-related operations, such as connecting to a server, handling client-server communication, and managing network events.

 Methods⚓️